 3.8.22A Offers, bids and rebids must not be false or misleading

-(a) A Scheduled Generator, Semi-Scheduled Generator or Market Participant must not make a dispatch offer, dispatch bid or rebid that is false, misleading or likely to mislead.(b) Without limiting paragraph (a), a dispatch offer, dispatch bid or rebid is taken to be false or misleading if, at the time of making such an offer, bid or rebid, a Scheduled Generator, Semi-Scheduled Generator or Market Participant does not have:
+(a) A Scheduled Generator, Semi-Scheduled Generator or Market Participant must not make a dispatch offer, dispatch bid or rebid that is false, misleading or likely to mislead.

-(1) a genuine intention to honour; and

-(2) a reasonable basis to represent to other Market Participants, through the pre-dispatch schedules published by AEMO, that it will honour,
+(a1) Without limiting paragraph (a), the making of a dispatch offer, dispatch bid or rebid is deemed to represent to other Generators or Market Participants through the pre-dispatch schedules published by AEMO that:

+(1) the offer, bid or rebid is the final offer, bid or rebid for the relevant dispatch interval and will not be changed, unless;

-that offer, bid or rebid if the material conditions and circumstances upon which the offer, bid or rebid are based remain unchanged until the relevant dispatch interval.
+(2) the Generator or Market Participant decides to vary the offer, bid or rebid because it becomes aware of a change in the material conditions and circumstances upon which the offer, bid or rebid are based, in which case any rebid or further rebid by the Generator or Market Participant will be made in accordance with the Rules.

+(b) Without limiting paragraph (a) or (a1), a dispatch offer, dispatch bid or rebid is deemed to be false or misleading if, at the time of making such an offer, bid or rebid, a Scheduled Generator, Semi-Scheduled Generator or Market Participant does not have:

+(1) a genuine intention to honour; or

+(2) a reasonable basis to represent that it will honour,

+the representations made at the time of making the offer, bid or rebid, including but not limited to the representations made by reason of paragraph (a1).

-(b1) In any proceeding in which a contravention of paragraph (a) is alleged, in determining whether a Scheduled Generator, Semi-Scheduled Generator or Market Participant had a reasonable basis to represent to other Market Participants that it would honour a dispatch offer, dispatch bid or rebid, a court must have regard to the market design principle set out in clause 3.1.4(a)(2).
+(b1) In any proceeding in which a contravention of paragraph (a) is alleged, in determining whether a Scheduled Generator, Semi-Scheduled Generator or Market Participant made a dispatch offer, dispatch bid or rebid that is false, misleading or likely to mislead, a court must have regard to the market design principle set out in clause 3.1.4(a)(2).

-(c) A Scheduled Generator, Semi-Scheduled Generator or Market Participant may be taken to have contravened paragraph (a) notwithstanding that, after all the evidence has been considered, the false or misleading character of the dispatch offer, dispatch bid or rebid (including the absence of either of the matters referred to in subparagraphs (b)(1) and (2)) is ascertainable only by inference from:
+(c) A Scheduled Generator, Semi-Scheduled Generator or Market Participant may be taken to have contravened paragraph (a) notwithstanding that, after all the evidence has been considered, the false or misleading character of the dispatch offer, dispatch bid or rebid (including the absence of either of the matters referred to in subparagraphs (b)) is ascertainable only by inference from: